- 1 duck (4 to 5 pounds), trimmed of excess fat

-Put the duck in a large, heavy pot and cover with water.
-Add the quartered onions, garlic cloves, 2 teaspoons of the salt, and the red pepper flakes.
+- Put the duck in a large, heavy pot and cover with water.
+Add the quartered onion, garlic cloves, 2 teaspoons of the salt, and the red pepper flakes.
 Bring to a boil, then reduce the heat to medium, partially cover, and cook for 2 hours.
-Remove the duck, transfer to a platter and let cool.
+Remove the duck, transfer to a platter, and let cool.

-Strain the duck broth through a fine-mesh sieve.
-You should have about two and one-half quarts.
+- Strain the duck broth through a fine-mesh sieve.
+You should have about 2 1/2 quarts.
 Add enough water to make 3 quarts.
 Set aside.

-In a large, heavy pot, over medium-high heat, fry the bacon until slightly crispy, about 7 minutes.
-Add the chopped onions, celery, carrots, the remaining 1 teaspoon salt, the black pepper and the bay leaves.
+- In a large, heavy pot over medium-high heat, fry the bacon until slightly crisp, about 7 minutes.
+Add the chopped onions, celery, carrots, the remaining 1 teaspoon salt, the black pepper, and bay leaves.
 Cook, stirring, until the vegetables are slightly soft, about 3 minutes.
-Add the chopped garlic and beans and cook, stirring for 2 minutes.
+Add the chopped garlic and beans and cook, stirring, for 2 minutes.

-Add the reserved duck broth and bring to a boil.
-Reduce the heat to medium and simmer, uncovered, until the beans are tender, about one and one-half hours.
+- Add the reserved duck broth and bring to a boil.
+Reduce the heat to medium and simmer, uncovered, until the beans are tender, about 1 1/2 hours.

 - Remove and discard the bay leaves.
 Add the duck meat and heat for about 2 minutes.
 Serve hot in soup bowls.